 Devoted to service in college athletics and his community, Leland is Board Chair of the Sutter Health Valley Area Safety & Quality Committee and serves on the board of the Sutter Central Valley Hospitals and Sutter Gould Medical Foundation.
 Leland also serves on the board of Community Foundation of San Joaquin Community.
 He is former Chair for Stockton Unified School District – Measure C & Q Citizen Oversight Committee and the USA Volleyball Foundation Board.
-He also serves as a member of the National Advisory Board of the Positive Coaching Alliance, Miracle Mile Improvement Association Board of Directors and USA Volleyball Board of Directors.
+He has also served as a member of the National Advisory Board of the Positive Coaching Alliance, Miracle Mile Improvement Association Board of Directors, San Joaquin Partnership, and USA Volleyball Board of Directors.

-Leland was named The Jaquish & Kenninger Director of Athletics at Stanford University on June 7, 1991, and was the guiding force in leading an athletics program that was voted as "the most admired collegiate athletic program in the nation."
+Leland was named the Jaquish & Kenninger Director of Athletics at Stanford University on June 7, 1991, and was the guiding force in leading an athletics program that was voted as "the most admired collegiate athletic program in the nation."
 From 1991-2005 Stanford won 57 national colligate championships, yielding Leland the distinction of having won more national college championships that any other Athletics Director in NCAA history.
 These championships were won in 14 different sports, also an achievement unmatched by any other Athletics Director in NCAA history.
 Finally, Stanford won six National titles in 1996-97, giving Leland the honor of having won more championships in one year than any other Athletics Director in NCAA history.
 Cardinal teams consistently competed for the national championship in virtually each sport every year.
 In 2004-05 alone, Stanford had 26 programs finish in the Top 25 nationally, including 10 in the Top 5 and 16 in the Top 10.

-In the area of fundraising, the Athletic Department raised over $270 million in private donations, and its assets and endowments grew from $52 million to $374.9 million during Leland's tenure.
-In addition, approximately $185 million in new or renovated athletic facilities were completed and funded.
+In the area of fundraising, the Athletics department raised over $270 million in private donations, and its assets and endowments grew from $52 million to $374.9 million during Leland's tenure.
+In addition, approximately $3854 million in new or renovated athletic facilities were completed and funded.

-Leland has served on numerous national committees throughout his career.
-He has been a member of the Division I NCAA Committee on Infractions and the NACDA Executive Committee, and has served on various other NCAA committees.
-He has chaired the NCAA Water Polo Committee (1989-96) and the NCAA Adhoc Committee on Student Athletic Employment (1997).
-He was also a part of the rebuilding while serving a two-year term as chairman of the NCAA Division I Management Council (1993-2001).
+Leland has served on numerous national athletics committees throughout his career including the Division I NCAA Committee on Infractions, the NACDA Executive Committee, chaired the NCAA Water Polo Committee, and the NCAA Ad Hoc Committee on Student Athletic Employment.
 In June of 2002, Leland was named a co-chairman of the United States Secretary of Education's Commission on Opportunity in Athletics.
 The 15-member panel examined ways of strengthening enforcement of Title IX and expanding opportunities to ensure fairness for all college athletes.

 Leland grew up in Northern California, graduated from Hayward High School and later attended Chabot College.
 He earned both his Bachelor's (1970) and Master's (1972) degrees from the University of the Pacific, prior to adding a Ph.D. from Stanford in 1982 in education/sports psychology.

 While an undergraduate at Pacific, Leland earned First Team All-PCAA football honors as a defensive end in 1969, was named all-conference football player, and won the team’s Most Valuable Player award as a senior.
 He was also a member of the track and rugby teams, and was founder of the local chapter of SAE.
 He later coached football at Pacific, Stanford and East Tennessee State.

-As he continues a remarkable career, Leland has been inducted into the Hall of Fame of eight different organizations, including University of the Pacific, Chabot College and Stanford University.
+As he continues a remarkable career, Leland has been inducted into the Hall of Fame of eight different organizations including University of the Pacific, Chabot College, Stanford University and Stockton Hall of Fame.

-Leland and his wife, Stefanie, have two adult children: Amanda and Bo.
+Leland and his wife Stefanie have two adult children: Amanda and Bo.
 Bo is married to Becky Bonner Leland and has a daughter Emeline Kathryn Leland.